vapier/ncompress/index.md

 # Status

-The master branch is tracking the 5.x release series.
+The main branch is tracking the 5.x release series.

 We will always support the output of older compress versions (including the compress-2.0 format), and we will never produce files that compress-3.0 is